-This is frustrating, but some progress has occurred.
-The Brady Bill was signed into law in 1993.
-This law requires background checks before sales at federally licensed dealers.
+To address gun violence, The Brady Bill was signed into law in 1993.
+This law requires background checks before sales by federally licensed dealers.
 The background checks are used to prevent “dangerous” individuals from purchasing guns.
-“Dangerous” individuals are defined in the law.
+“Dangerous” individuals are defined by law.
 However, unchecked sales occur at gun shows and over the internet every single day.